microsoft/msticpy/docs/source/data_acquisition/IPWhois.rst

 IP Lookups
 ----------

-Whois lookups can be performed against a single IP address or a as a bulk lookup against a list or DataFrame column.
+Whois lookups can be performed against a single IP address or as a bulk lookup against a list or DataFrame column.

 WhoIs Lookup of single IP Address
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The ``ip_whois`` function looks an single IP Address and returns a results as a Python dictionary.
+The :py:func:`ip_whois<msticpy.context.ip_utils.ip_whois>` function looks up an single IP Address and returns a results as a Python dictionary.

 .. code:: ipython3

-    >>> from msticpy.iptools import ip_whois
+    >>> from msticpy.context.ip_utils import ip_whois
     >>> ip_whois("65.55.44.109")

 .. parsed-literal::